A relative Hofer estimate and the asymptotic Hofer-Lipschitz constant: Results

-To give some answer to this question, for $a>0$, we denote by $B^2(a),\BAR B^2(a)\sub\R^2$ the open and closed balls of radius $\sqrt{a/\pi}$, around 0.
-We denote by $\om_0$ the standard symplectic form on $\R^2$.
-The main result of this article is the following. \begin{thm}[Relative Hofer geometry of an open subset] For every $\phi\in\Ham_c(U)$ we have
+The main result of this article is the following theorem, which implies that the answer to this question is ``a lot'', if $U$ is small compared to $M$ in a suitable sense.
+To state this result, for $a>0$, we denote by $B^2(a),\BAR B^2(a)\sub\R^2$ the open and closed balls of radius $\sqrt{a/\pi}$, around 0.
+We denote by $\omst$ the standard symplectic form on $\R^{2n}$. \begin{thm}[relative Hofer estimate] For every $\phi\in\Hamc(U)$ we have

-where $a\in(0,\infty)$ and $N\in\N$ run over all numbers for which there exists a symplectic manifold $(M',\om')$ and a symplectic embedding
+where $a\in(0,\infty)$ and $N\in\N:=\{1,2,\ldots\}$ run over all numbers for which there exists a symplectic manifold $(M',\om')$ and a symplectic embedding

-(with respect to $\om_0\oplus\om'$ and $\om$), satisfying
+(with respect to $\omst\oplus\om'$ and $\om$), satisfying

-\end{thm} This result gives an answer to the above question, which is often in two ways asymptotically sharp up to constant factors, as we will see below (Proposition \ref{prop:a} and Corollary \ref{cor:a N M' om'}).
-Its proof is based on a method by J.-C.~Sikorav (see the remark on page \pageref{on proof:thm:Vert wt phi}).
+\end{thm} The estimate \eqref{eq:Vert wt phi} with the additive constant $2a$ replaced by $2Na$ and a factor of 2 in front of the second term is well-known.\footnote{This follows e.g.~the argument in the proof of \cite[Theorem C, p.~19]{PS}.
+The factor 2 in front of the second term comes from the fact that a generating Hamilton function may be both positive and negative.
+In the situation of that article this factor disappears, since the generating Hamilton function is positive.} The interest of Theorem \ref{thm:Vert wt phi} lies in the facts that the additive constant $2a$ does not depend on $N$ and there is no extra factor of 2.

+The estimate \eqref{eq:Vert wt phi} is often asymptotically sharp as the Hofer norm of $\phi$ on $U$ tends to infinity.
+See Corollaries \ref{cor:Lipschitz} and \ref{cor:a N M' om'} below.
+On top of this, the additive constant is often sharp up to a factor of 2.
+See Corollary \ref{cor:Vert phi} and Proposition \ref{prop:a}.
+This improves the result of J.-C.~Sikorav for $\R^{2n}$ \cite[Proposition, p.~62]{Si} by a factor of 8.

+The strategy of proof of Theorem \ref{thm:Vert wt phi} is to adapt a version of Sikorav's method that was used by M.~Brandenbursky and K\k{e}dra in \cite{BK} to estimate the autonomous norm.
+This version of the method uses an algebraic identity of D.~Burago, S.~Ivanov, and L.~Polterovich \cite{BIP}.

+To show our estimate, for a given Hamiltonian $H$ that generates $\phi$ we choose a compact subset $K$ of $M$, such that $[0,1]\x K$ contains the support of $H$.
+The trick is to choose a Hamiltonian diffeomorphism $\psi$ with Hofer norm less than $a$, such that the sets $\psi^i(K)$, $i=0,\ldots,N-1$, are disjoint.
+We now cut $\phi$ into time-pieces, which we transport to the regions $\psi^i(K)$.
+The resulting Hamiltonian diffeomorphism differs from $\wt\phi$ by some commutator with $\psi$.
+The estimate \eqref{eq:Vert wt phi} follows from this and the fact that $H$ can be chosen in such a way that